- Acres: project sites as large as 60 acres

 - Award: 2017 ASLA-Colorado merit award for Water-Resilient Park Design

-Great Ecology has been part of several projects within the Stapleton planned community, located on the site of the former Denver International Airport.
+Great Ecology has been part of several projects within the Central Park planned community, formerly known as Stapleton, located on the site of the former Denver International Airport.
 These projects have included a Phase I Environmental Site Assessment, park and open space planting plan support, biological surveys, and remediation of a 27-acre pond site.
 Great Ecology also developed and executed an adaptive management plan for a 60-acre non-irrigated, stormwater detention basin, along with the creation of vegetation, soil erosion, and wildlife monitoring protocols.
 We conducted monthly site visits to provide management recommendations and monitored the revegetation projects, including for prairie dog and state-listed noxious weed encroachment with recommendations for management and removal of these species.

 Project Award:2017 ASLA - Colorado merit award for Water Resilient Park Design